Ethan Page

-Julian Micevski (born September 20, 1989), better known by his ring name Ethan Page, is a Canadian professional wrestler currently signed to All Elite Wrestling (AEW), where he is a member of The Firm.
+Julian Micevski (born September 20, 1989), better known by his ring name Ethan Page, is a Canadian professional wrestler.
+He is signed to WWE, where he performs on the NXT brand and on sister promotion Lucha Libre AAA Worldwide (AAA).
+He is currently a double champion, holding the NXT North American Championship in his first reign and the AAA World Mixed Tag Team Championship with Chelsea Green in their first reign.
+He is also a former one-time NXT Champion.

-Page is best known for his work in Impact Wrestling and is noted for his partnership with Josh Alexander as The North (formerly Monster Mafia).
-He and Alexander have won multiple tag team championships in several independent promotions, and are two-time Impact World Tag Team Champions, with their first reign the longest ever reign in the history of the championships.
-In AEW, Page teamed with Scorpio Sky as the Men of the Year and both men were also aligned with American Top Team's Dan Lambert.
+Micevski is also known for his time in Total Nonstop Action Wrestling (TNA), All Elite Wrestling (AEW), and Ring of Honor (ROH).
+A tag-team specialist, he has won multiple tag team championships in many independent promotions, mainly with Josh Alexander as The North, including winning the Impact World Tag Team Championship twice, with their first reign being the longest in the title's history at 380 days.
+In AEW, he teamed alongside Scorpio Sky as the Men of the Year.
+He also owns and operates his own promotion called Alpha-1 Wrestling (A1).

 Professional wrestling career

-Early career (2006–2012)
+Independent circuit (2006–2024)

 Micevski began his professional wrestling training under the tutelage of Rip Impact and Ernie Moore in 2006.
 He has stated he did not learn much during this time, instead gaining the larger part of his early experience on the road while traveling with Michael Elgin, whom he credits as his mentor.
-He made his professional wrestling debut on November 12, 2006 at a Pure Wrestling Association event in Brantford, Ontario as Julian Logan in a four-way match, which was eventually won by Indy Soldier.
+He made his professional wrestling debut on November 12, 2006 at a Pure Wrestling Association event in Brantford, Ontario as Julian Logan in a four-way match, which was won by Indy Soldier.

-Independent wrestling (2013–2021)

 On December 30, 2013, Page and Elgin as Men of the Year (MOTY) defeated Kung Fu Manchu (Louis Lyndon and Marion Fontaine) and Zero Gravity (Brett Gakiya and CJ Esparza) to capture the AAW Tag Team Championship at "One Twisted Christmas".
 He began wrestling for Evolve in 2014.
 At Evolve 84, he faced Zack Sabre Jr. for the Evolve Championship in which he came up on the losing end.

 During the summer of 2017, Page teamed up with ACH as the Troll Boyz.
-On September 22 at Evolve 92, Troll Boyz defeated the Lethal Enforcers (Anthony Henry and James Drake) to win the Evolve Tag Team Championship.
+On September 22 at Evolve 92, the Troll Boyz defeated the Lethal Enforcers (Anthony Henry and JD Drake) to win the Evolve Tag Team Championship.
 On September 23 at Evolve 93, the Troll Boyz lost the titles to Doom Patrol (Chris Dickinson and Jaka).
 On September 28, it was revealed that he is no longer with Evolve.

-On May 22, 2015, Pro Wrestling Guerrilla held its annual one night Dynamite Duumvirate Tag Team Title Tournament (DDT4), where he teamed with Josh Alexander as Monster Mafia.
+On May 22, 2015, Pro Wrestling Guerrilla (PWG) held its annual one night Dynamite Duumvirate Tag Team Title Tournament (DDT4), where he teamed with Josh Alexander as Monster Mafia.
 They defeated World's Cutest Tag Team (Joey Ryan and Candice LeRae) in the first round winning the PWG World Tag Team Championship in the process.
 Monster Mafia were eliminated from the tournament and lost the titles to the Beaver Boys (Alex Reynolds and John Silver) in the second round.